All Ambulatory Care Providers

 It is an expected clinical practice that all patients 65 years or older will be screened for fall risk at least once annually.
-Patients identified as at risk for falls will have a multifactorial falls assessment performed with interventions based on the score.
+Patients identified as at risk for falls will have a multifactorial falls assessment performed with interventions based on the assessment results.

-- Clinical Practice: Ambulatory Falls Prevention (loaded 07/13)
+- Clinical Practice: Ambulatory Falls Prevention-Adult (loaded 04/14)

 Clinical Practice: Hyperlipidemia Screening- Adult

 It is an expected clinical practice that all men 35 years of age and older and women 45 years of age and older seen in primary care settings and not previously diagnosed with ASCVD or Diabetes will be screened for hyperlipidemia.
 Positive lipid panel screening results will trigger further evaluation and contribute to risk stratification.
 For patients with normal lipid panels results, screening will be repeated every 5 years.

 - Clinical Practice: Hyperlipidemia Screening - Adult (loaded 07/14)